vlstill/presentations/concur_s2017/pres.md

 ## Refresh: Uninterpreted functions

-*   functions for which we know only their arity, type of inputs and type or result
+*   functions for which we know only their arity, type of inputs and type of result

 . . .